Did This Accused Whitmer Kidnap Plotter Just Doom Himself?

 “You never know what a jury is going to do, but I think it was a risky move that will blow up in the defense’s face because Harris was not credible and his testimony was inconsistent with their other arguments,” former federal prosecutor Neama Rahmani told The Daily Beast on Thursday.

-Harris is the only defendant on federal trial in Grand Rapids to take the stand so far, and he repeatedly answered “absolutely not” when asked whether he planned to kidnap the Democratic lawmaker in October 2020.
+Harris was the only defendant on federal trial in Grand Rapids to take the stand, where he repeatedly answered “absolutely not” when asked whether he planned to kidnap the Democratic lawmaker in October 2020.
 Moments later, the Wolverine Watchmen member went so far as to call an FBI informant “a bitch” while denying his participation in the conspiracy.

+Shortly after Harris testified, the defense for all four men rested their case.

 The four defendants—which also include Adam Fox, Barry Croft, and Brandon Caserta—have pleaded not guilty to several charges, including kidnapping conspiracy, in a case that roiled the country just weeks ahead of a presidential election that was marred by fears of right-wing violence.